ArthurErlich/PRIMA/Documentation/HomeFudge_Collision.md

 In this example, `Collision.detectCollision` takes two `CollisionBox` components and returns a `Collision` object if a collision is detected.
 You can then use the `Collision` object to get more information about the collision, such as the direction of the collision and the point of contact.

-# Can I get a bounding box of a mehs inside a node?
+# Can I get a bounding box of a mesh inside a node?

 Yes, you can get the bounding box of a mesh inside a node in Fudge.